NVentimiglia/Unity3d-Event-Messenger/README.md

 - Use the IMessengerObject interface to add a Publish() extension method to your message.

 - Supports [Subscribe] annotation.
 Using this annotation unlocks the Subscribe(object) helper method.
-  This helper method allows for the subscribe of all decorated methods automagically.
+  This helper method allows for the subscribe of all decorated methods auto-magically.

 - Support for coroutines event handling.